hudsonthomas55/Restaurant_Decider/README.md

 # Restaurant_Decider
-Program to help end the "What do you want to eat" debate, once and for all
+This program is designed to end the "What do you want to eat" debate, once and for all